 |08B1 - Asian Development Bank||MMK406,650,100,000||USD290,050,000||

-(i) January 29 and February 17, Greater Mekong Subregion Health Security Project (USD6.60 million); (ii) February 7, Strengthening Regional Health Cooperation in the Greater Mekong Subregion-Additional Financing (USD0.33 million); (iii) April 24, Policy Advice for COVID-19 Economic Recovery in Southeast Asia (USD0.5 million); (iv) April, Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases (USD1.89 million); (v) July 24, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3) (USD0.21 million); (vi) July 28, Transport Sector Reform and Modernization (Additional Financing) (USD0.27 million); (vii) August 10, Sustaining the Gains of the Regional Cooperation in the Greater Mekong Subregion (Additional Financing) (USD0.05 million); (viii) August 21, COVID-19 Active Response and Expenditure Support Program (USD250 million); (ix) September 1, Supporting Microfinance and Lending Partner Financial Institutions in their COVID-19 and Post-pandemic Response (USD0.16 million); (x) 8 October 2020, Greater Mekong Subregion Health Security Project (Additional Financing) (USD30 million); (xi) 02 December 2020, Promoting Transformative Gender Equality Agenda in Asia and the Pacific (Supplementary) (USD0.05 million); (xii) 5 February 2021, Climate Resilience Capacity Building for Women in Poultry and Fish Farming (USD0.10 million).
+(i) 29 January and 17 February 2020, Greater Mekong Subregion Health Security Project (USD6.60 million); (ii) 7 February 2020, Strengthening Regional Health Cooperation in the Greater Mekong Subregion-Additional Financing (USD0.33 million); (iii) 24 April 2020, Policy Advice for COVID-19 Economic Recovery in Southeast Asia (USD0.5 million); (iv) April 2020, Country Support under TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases (USD1.79 million); (v) 24 July 2020, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3) (USD0.21 million); (vi) 28 July 2020, Transport Sector Reform and Modernization (Additional Financing) (USD0.27 million); (vii) 10 August 2020, Sustaining the Gains of the Regional Cooperation in the Greater Mekong Subregion (Additional Financing) (USD0.27 million) [update]; (viii) 21 August 2020, COVID-19 Active Response and Expenditure Support Program (USD250 million); (ix) 1 September 2020, Supporting Microfinance and Lending Partner Financial Institutions in their COVID-19 and Post-pandemic Response (USD0.16 million); (x) 8 October 2020, Greater Mekong Subregion Health Security Project (Additional Financing) (USD30 million); (xi) 02 December 2020, Promoting Transformative Gender Equality Agenda in Asia and the Pacific (Supplementary) (USD0.05 million); (xii) 5 February 2021, Climate Resilience Capacity Building for Women in Poultry and Fish Farming (USD0.10 million).

 |08B2 - Other||MMK2,440,559,540,000||USD1,740,770,000||